The Amazing History of The Home

-After a search for a suitable property in the South, a survey of the site by architects from the RMBI was carried out in 1978 and they concluded that it was suitable for their needs, subject to certain alterations.
-Dorset Freemasons raised £267,392 to purchase the site and a stone laying ceremony took place on 22nd May 1980 by the Provincial Grand Master for Dorset, RWBro Montague John Scott Williams.
+After a search for a suitable property in the South, a survey of the site by architects from the RMBI was carried out in 1978.
+They concluded that it was suitable for their needs, subject to certain alterations.
+Dorset Freemasons raised £267,392 to purchase the site.
+A stone laying ceremony took place on 22nd May 1980 by the Provincial Grand Master for Dorset, RWBro Montague John Scott Williams.
 The tools used for the ceremony are now in the Dorset Provincial Museum in Branksome.
 This stone was eventually repositioned and is now in the reception area at the home.
-Over the next two years a complete restoration of the building was undertaken by the RMBI and in November 1982 the first residents moved in, with the official opening by HRH the Duke of Kent on 21st April 1983.

-A cheque for this amount was presented to the Grand Master by the PGM for Hants & IoW, RWBro Thomas Langton and a plaque was unveiled to declare the extension open.
-This sum had originally been earmarked by the Province to build flats for elderly Brethren but that plan was eventually shelved in favour of the new wing.
+Rear of Main HouseA cheque for this amount was presented to the Grand Master by the PGM for Hants & IoW, RWBro Thomas Langton.
+A plaque was unveiled to declare the extension open.
+This sum had originally been earmarked to build flats for elderly Brethren.
+The original plan was eventually shelved in favour of the new wing.

 The Province of Wiltshire also became actively involved and were a major source of new members to the Association of Friends.
-This was particularly enhanced when RWBro Byron Carron, the Wiltshire Provincial Grand Master made it his favoured charity during his first year in office.
+This was enhanced when RWBro Byron Carron, the Provincial Grand Master made it his favoured charity during his first year in office.

 Zetland Court is run and staffed by the RMBI.
 It is registered for 71 residents, 15 in the Dementia Unit and 50 in residential care in the main building.
 There are also 3 residential rooms which take married couples.

-Red Admiral View is constantly evolving in order to adapt to the changes in the management of dementia care and its treatment.
+Red Admiral View is constantly evolving, in order to adapt to the changes in the management of dementia care and its treatment.

 Unfortunately, it is inevitable that there will be more residents who have some degree of dementia in the future.